knknkn1162/mdrec/README.md

-# MDRec Markdown Recorder from python
+# MDRec : Markdown Recorder from python

+Create markdown file from python object.
+You can also convert this to html file.

 ## Installation

+I'm getting it ready now:)

 ## Example